quru/qis/doc/tuning.md

 By default QIS enables gamma correction so that resized images look correct, however the way this is currently implemented in QIS is very expensive in terms of performance.
-For a large speed-up at the expense of colour accurancy, you can disable gamma correction by adding this line to your QIS `local_settings.py`
+For a large speed-up at the expense of colour accuracy, you can disable gamma correction by adding this line to your QIS `local_settings.py`
 file: